The Employee Merit Cycle (EMC) Workbook for FY27 will open in February

 - Merit increases are effective July 1st of each year.

-- Merit increases outside of the July 1st merit increase cycle requires the approval of a Vice President, Vice Provost, Dean, or the Provost (or their designee).
+- Merit increases outside of the July 1st merit increase cycle require the approval of a Vice President, Vice Provost, Dean, or the Provost (or their designee).

 - IMPORTANT: For new staff, the first six (6) months of employment at Rice University are the probationary period.
 Current staff who apply for and are promoted, demoted, or transferred to a different position also must complete a six (6) month probationary period.
 Probationary Period Policy

-- Please see detailed Salary Administration guidelines from the Budget Office for FY26 as well as the FY 2026 Annual Budget Information.
+- Please see detailed Salary Administration guidelines from the Budget Office for FY27 as well as the FY 2027 Annual Budget Information.

 - The compensation team is available to provide additional advice about rewarding performance and making the best use of available dollars for base adjustments and bonuses.
 Please contact the HR compensation staff to discuss staff salary planning and one-time payments.
 The compensation team will review all staff salaries for consistency with Rice’s compensation practices and consistency with performance assessments.